Friends-Ship-Studio/fs-start-next-code-quality/README.md

+## About

-This is a starter template for new Next projects, with a lightly opinionated setup to support better code quality and maintenance.
+This is a starter template for new [Next 14](https://nextjs.org/) projects, with a lightly opinionated setup to support better code quality and maintenance.

 It includes basic type safety, linting, and formatting — and suggestions for further additions, below.